 Coming from Croatia and Italy, I knew it was going to be colder in Ireland, but I wasn’t expecting how much colder it was going to be.
 On the plus side, it was so cold because it was a beautiful, sunny day.
 I’ll take cold over rain anyday!
 After a confusing start trying to find our rental car, we headed west on the three hour drive to Galway.
-The drive itself was on a beautifully mostly straight, two lane highway, so easy driving, though not a lot to see.
+The drive itself was on a mostly straight, two lane highway.
+So easy driving, though to be honest, there wasn’t a lot to see.

 The pub was pretty much the epitome of what I was expecting in an Irish pub, complete with live music.
 We had the standard fare of Irish stew / roast and gravy / <fill in typical Irish meal here>.

 In the morning we had a lovely breakfast prepared and served by the (slightly eccentric) owners.
 A very lovely couple, but a bit odd.
 Would definitely stay here again, if only to have another conversation with the owner!

 Trying not to fall off the Cliffs of Moher

 This was going to be a decent day of driving, so we had an early start.
 We followed the main road southwest towards Doolin, arriving at the Cliffs of Moher by late morning.
 It was another beautifully sunny day, but extremely windy.
 Being the typical Aussie he is, Jarrad was wearing thongs (flip flops) and was walking along the path that goes precariously close to the edge of a 200m drop.
 Did I mention it was extremely windy!
 I looked at the other tourists and he was the only out of a couple hundred wearing sandals.
 It was October after all!

 While you could easily spend the day walking along the cliffs in either direction, we only stayed for a couple hours.
 By that time I was pretty cold and ready for a hot beverage.
 Fortunately there’s a small café in the gift shop and most people seemed to be leaving with hot drinks.